open/close all folders

-- In the Soul Series, Mitsurugi falls under this with exact-center range, attack, and speed.
-It could be argued that the only reason that he's still in the game is that he's essentially the series's Mario despite being largely (entirely in later games) irrelevant story-wise.
+- In the Soul series, Mitsurugi falls under this with exact-center range, attack, and speed.
+It could be argued that the only reason that he's still in the game is that he's essentially the series's Jack despite being largely (entirely in later games) irrelevant story-wise.

 First Person Shooter

-- Rise of the Triad had five characters you could play the game with, one being fast but squishy, another being a tank but slower...
-Taradino Cassatt was The Jack-Of-All-Stats, as he was average in everything.
+- Rise of the Triad has five characters you could play the game with, one being fast but squishy, another being a tank but slower...
+Taradino Cassatt is The Jack-Of-All-Stats, as he is average in everything.

 - In Metroid Prime: Hunters, Samus herself becomes the Jack-Of-All-Stats.
 She's the only Hunter without a unique weapon (aside from the fact that her missiles can home), and her alt form's abilities are average.

-- The Soldier of Team Fortress 2, in spite of Valve's intent to avert this trope, is considered to be very well-rounded.
+- The Soldier, in spite of Valve's intent to avert this trope, is considered to be very well-rounded.
 He's designed for leading the offensive, but he's also vital for filling gaps while on defense.
 He has slightly below-average speed (that he can compensate for by rocket jumping), slightly above-average health (that he can sacrifice for more mobility via rocket jumps), and deals good damage at almost any range.
 His rocket launcher, the easiest weapon in the game to use, is designed for direct attacks at medium range, but its accuracy and explosive power allows him to improvise harassing at long range or saturation bombing until dedicated Snipers/Demomen can regroup.
 In fact, his greatest aspect is that he has no exploitable weaknesses when played correctly.

 - A Pyro with a shotgun is an average speed, average health class with the most commonly appearing stock weapon (four classes out of nine use it, with the next most common weapon only appearing in two out of nine loadouts), reaching to medium range and doing moderate damage.
 Obviously not what the class was designed for, but remarkable in that it manages to actually define an 'average threat' in a Cast of Snowflakes.
 However, in higher levels of play, the Pyro is considered to be the Master of None.